 Jody Pinto has built a distinguished body of her own work to complement her family’s legacy in art.
 And all of it comes together in Land Buoy, on South Philadelphia’s Pier 53, where a century ago boats unloaded European immigrants seeking a newer, better life in America—immigrants including Jody Pinto’s family.

 With a rolling design by Applied Ecological Services featuring native plants, education components that work because they don’t come off as “educational components,” and a handsome boardwalk, Pier 53 leads visitors from its entrance at Washington Avenue to its end, where Land Buoy invites you up its spiraling staircase.
 At the top, 16′ above the ground, one surveys 360º of riverfront vistas, from the Ben Franklin Bridge across to Camden, down to the Walt Whitman, and around to the setting sun behind the Philly skyline.
 But it’s not a place to linger; there is no platform per se, only a large top step encouraging a brief pause and reflection.
 Rising 55′, the staircase’s central mast is topped by a blue beacon powered by a solar panel installed a few feet away.
 A system running through the column grounds the stainless steel sculpture, protecting it against lightning.
+The structure was manufactured and delivered by Salter Spiral Stair, based in Collegeville.

 In his preface to the catalogue of their 1932 exhibition, Albert Barnes said of the Pinto brothers, “Their work is modern in the best sense—that is, it is an expression of young men who are very much interested in the contemporary scene and have arrived at their interpretation of it by a knowledge of the fact that the present is the natural outgrowth of the past.”